Advanced search

 Diarrhoea can occur early (onset in ≤ 24 hours after starting ONIVYDE pegylated liposomal) or late (> 24 hours) (see section 4.8).

-If diarrhoea persists while patient is on loperamide for more than 24 hours, adding oral antibiotic support (e.g. fluoroquinolone for 7 days) should be considered.
+If diarrhoea persists while the patient is on loperamide for more than 24 hours, adding oral antibiotic support (e.g. fluoroquinolone for 7 days) should be considered.
 Loperamide should not be used for more than 48 consecutive hours due to risk of paralytic ileus.
 If diarrhoea persists for more than 48 hours, stop loperamide, monitor and replace fluid electrolytes and continue antibiotic support until resolution for accompanying symptoms.

-Following Grade 3 or 4 diarrhoea, the subsequent dose of ONIVYDE pegylated liposomal should be reduced, (see section 4.2).
+Following Grade 3 or 4 diarrhoea, the subsequent dose of ONIVYDE pegylated liposomal should be reduced (see section 4.2).

 Cholinergic reactions